I was given the opportunity to test out Total War Battles: Kingdoms in its Closed Beta and Open Beta testing.

 Battles And Missions

 The battles in TWBK are well done and require a fair bit of planning with the planning skills to successfully win a battle.
-With each unit having their special advantages and disadvantages, you must be very careful what troops you deploy against the enemy.
+With each unit having its special advantages and disadvantages, you must be very careful what troops you deploy against the enemy.
 This is because some troops are very bad against others.
 For example, Cavalry is terrible against Spear-men and Levies, but Cavalry wrecks Archers and Swordsman.

 Furthermore, as you progress further into the game, there are new kinds of military challenges, as well as civilian challenges pop up, like doing Challenge Missions which are similar to a campaign mode and reward handsomely for completion.
 Some of these challenges can be very difficult.